Inorganic vs. Organic Nature’s Organic Garden System (NOGS) Raised Bed Benefits

 No soil amendments.
 All components are organic. | A mix of organic and inorganic materials Vermiculite, peat (non-renewable), manure |

-The raised bed system is an ideal environment for good bacteria and fungi growth. | The soil has both harmful and useful bacteria and fungi.
-It may take an extended period for good bacteria and fungi to become established. |
+The raised bed system is ideal for good bacteria and fungi growth. | The soil has both harmful and beneficial bacteria and fungi.
+Unfortunately, good bacteria and fungi may take an extended period to establish. |

 Easy root growth combined with excellent water retention and an abundant supply of plant food. | Plants take longer to develop root systems in soil.
-Over time, compacted soil results in minimal root growth. |
+Over time, they compacted soil results in minimal root growth. |

 You will need to recharge the materials due to organic materials’ decomposition.
 After several recharging cycles, the bed will become a rich humus growing environment. | Dirt will need amending after each growing season.
-The soil will eventually wear out if not replenishing with organic material. |
+The soil will eventually wear out if not replenished with organic material. |

 The decomposition process generates heat, resulting in an extended growing season over conventional raised beds. | The soil warms slightly faster than in-ground gardens. |